lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
-To determine which variables should be included based on dredge, use head to show the top models.
-In this case, we are showing the top 5 models.
+Let's see the top 5 models from dredge using head.

-The output of dredge shows many things, such as the model information at the top, then shows a table of models compared, including or excluding certain variables.
-Notice how some columns don't have a value in the cell.
-This indicates the model excluded that variable.
-The AIC is listed at the end, along with the delta, or difference with the last model AIC.
-The last column is weight and that tells us the likelihood that that model is better than the others.
-So we can see that the first two models are vary similar in AIC and weight.
-Based on the output from dredge, a model with body mass, age, and sex, and optionally smoking status, would have the best model fit of the models compared.
+Dredge's output is extensive.
+The important bits are the columns and cells with missing values, which are the models without those variables, as well as the delta and weight columns on the end.
+The delta is the difference in AIC with the model above.
+Weight is the likelihood we should choose that model of all the models.
+Here, including body mass, age, and sex, and optionally smoking, would provide a good fit for the model.

 ---